Shazid18/Selenium_Automation_Testing/README.md

 - To change the test webpage, simply change the BASE_URL in the `config/config.py` file.
 (Currently set to the vacation rental page [https://www.alojamiento.io/property/apartamentos-centro-col%c3%b3n/BC-189483])

 - By default, the project uses `webdriver-manager` to download the correct version of ChromeDriver automatically.
 However, if you want to manually specify the driver path, set `USE_CHROMEDRIVER_MANAGER = False` in `config/config.py`.

+- **Headless Mode:** To run the tests in headless mode (without opening a browser window), you can toggle the `HEADLESS_MODE` setting in the `config/config.py` file:
+   - Set `HEADLESS_MODE = True` for headless mode.
+   - Set `HEADLESS_MODE = False` for normal browser mode.

+   This allows you to run tests without launching the browser UI, which is useful for CI/CD environments or automated testing.

 ### Running the tests:
 - You can run the tests using the main.py script.
 This script will automatically: